 What You Need to Know About the U.S. Military Draft

 The Armed Forces of the United States maintain their readiness through voluntary enlistment, but the law requires young men to register through the Selective Service System.
 This allows a draft to be activated if needed, as was used during the Vietnam War.
-The draft was not used for the Gulf War or the War on Terrorism.
-The information below is available in more detail at Selective Service System.
+That was the last time the draft was used in the 20th century

 Almost all male U.S. citizens, and male aliens living in the U.S., who are 18 through 25, are required to register with the Selective Service as imposed by the Military Selective Service Act